200 Ferris Drive

 Locations: Main Campus

-Thank you for your interest in the FSU Health Information programs.
-If you want the business side of health care, one of the health information programs may be a good choice for you.
+If you want to build your career on the business side of health care, our health information programs are the perfect place to build the skills and experience you need.
 Employment is expected to grow faster than average for health information professionals.
-Job prospects should be very good; technicians with a strong background in medical coding will be in particularly high demand.
+Job prospects are very good; technicians with a strong background in medical coding will be in particularly high demand.
 In health information departments, experienced administrators will be employed in supervision and management, overseeing the work of the coding, correspondence, or discharge sections.
 All positions within this field require proficiency with computers, careful attention to detail, and the ability to work independently.
 Students will complete assignments using both paper and electronic health records.

 In the fall of each year, satisfaction surveys are sent via email or U.S. mail to Health Information Technology graduates and employers.
-For the 2019-2020 academic year, 16 HIT graduate and employer surveys were sent out.
-Seven graduate surveys were returned and five employer surveys were returned.
+For the 2021-2022 academic year, 13 HIT graduate and employer surveys were sent out.
+Five graduate surveys were returned and six employer surveys were returned.
 Results of the surveys showed that:

 The Health Information Technology accreditor of Ferris State University is the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College's accreditation for associate degree in Health Information Technology has been reaffirmed through 2021.
 All inquiries about the program's accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL., 60601; by phone at 312.235.3255; or by email at [email protected].